hannes-marais/innovation-algebra/README.md

 # Innovation Algebra for ChatGPT

-**"Innovation Algebra (IA) is like a Swiss Army knife for knowledge processing and innovation; it's a versatile tool that brings structure and clarity to the complex world of ideas, helping innovators and thinkers to systematically navigate and cultivate the landscape of possibilities."**
+**Innovation Algebra (IA) is like a Swiss Army knife for knowledge processing and innovation; it's a versatile tool that brings structure and clarity to the complex world of ideas, helping innovators and thinkers to systematically navigate and cultivate the landscape of possibilities.**

-## Use Innovation Algebra
+## Get Started with Innovation Algebra

-Please visit the [Innovation Algebra](https://innovationalgebra.com) to access the **Innovator's toolbox**, events, videos and much more.
+Please visit our home at [Innovation Algebra](https://innovationalgebra.com) to access the **Innovator's toolbox**, events, videos, links and much more.

 ## Background